 Instruction and guidance are provided in several forms of mindfulness meditation as well as mindful eating and mindful walking.
 The attitudes of mindfulness are explored and time for discussion is included.
 Participants are asked to bring a yoga mat for movement.
 If you have a favorite cushion for meditation you are welcome to bring it as well.

 Rental mats ($3 cash), chairs and props are available for those who need them.
 No refunds are given after the deadline for enrollment, which is one week prior to the start of the course.
 In the unlikely event that the course is cancelled, you will receive a full refund of the registration fee, but you will not be reimbursed for pre-arranged transportation, accommodations, or any other miscellaneous expenses.

-Four Tuesdays (August 21 & 28, September 4 & 11) from 6:30 pm – 8 pm at 11100 Ash St. Ste.
-101 Leawood, KS 66211 with Certified MBCT Teacher Tracy Ochester, PsyD, RYT-200
+Four Tuesdays (August 21 & 28, September 4 & 11) from 6:30 pm – 8 pm in the Peace Pod at 11100 Ash St. Ste.
+103 Leawood, KS 66211 with Certified MBCT Teacher Tracy Ochester, PsyD, RYT-200

 Acceptance & Commitment Training (ACT) – 6 Session Series

 Learn the processes of Acceptance and Commitment Training to increase psychological flexibility – the ability to contact the present moment more fully as a conscious human being, and to change or persist in behavior when doing so serves valued ends.
 Each session of this sersies includes a combination of didactic and experiential learning and also address 1) barriers that make it difficult to “do the know” along with 2) specific examples of translating the conceptual into our daily lives.
 Bring your meditation cushion if you like – we have a few on hand if needed and folding chairs are also available.
 Attend one, or all 4 sessions.
 FREE for Midwest Alliance for Mindfulness (MAM) members, $20 per session for non-members (purchase passes here):